xcp-ng/xcp-ng-org/docs/ecosystem.md

 * Multiple hypervisors, authenticators and connection protocols running simultaneously
 * Open Source core: platform customization
 * Unlimited flexibility and scalability
-* SSL secured WAN Access & splitted authentication system
+* SSL secured WAN Access & split authentication system
 * User access management to IT resources in Data Center or Cloud
 *  Inverse costs scaling: the more users, the more the platform cost decreases